locaweb/leela/README.md

 The packages are stored under the ``/leela/package/dist/`` directory.

-For more information about compiling and packaging, refer to the ``doc`` directory.
+For more information about compiling, testing and packaging, refer to the ``doc`` directory.

 ## Contribute